 - Frozen Fruit for the win!
 Frozen fruit does three things for this smoothie.
 It thickens it, it allows you to access fresh fruit flavors year-round, and it keeps the smoothie cheaper than if you had to use fresh fruit.

 - Start with less liquid: To enjoy the perfect consistency, start by using only ¾ths of the called-for milk and then adding as needed.
 This is also helpful if you are using a different milk than we are.

 Facts and Common Questions

-No it is not vegan because it uses white chocolate chips.
-To make it vegan, simply swap out the white chocolate for vegan white chocolate or use equal parts cacao butter and agave to make your own white chocolate.
+Yup!
+To make this Bahama mama tropical smoothie vegan, simply swap out the white chocolate for vegan white chocolate or use equal parts cacao butter and agave to make your own white chocolate.

 It’s a secret so I can’t tell you.
 Just kidding!
 The secret to a great smoothie is having an ingredient that is fibrous or frozen.
 This can be a banana, an avocado, coconut chunks, or any frozen fruit.